rsethi21/sddVisualization/README.md

     - labelled and/or filtered centers of DNA damage plotted (multiple images if multiple columns selected for labelling by user)
     - size of centers based upon the total number of damages (direct/indirect) if this information is present, otherwise a single size for all damage; this represent the extent of damage
 - saves images to the desired directory specified under the save argument; if none supplied uses current directory, if does not exist it will be created, if not empty it will warn you and ask you to clear the folder
+- temp.csv is created and can be ignored (helper file that helps the parser)

 ### Example for runImage.py